Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Abstract

 \section{Abstract}

-This study uses fully kinetic particle-in-cell (PIC) simulation to investigate the effects of anomalous diffusion on electron transport and the propulsive performance of magnetic nozzles (MN) typical of low-power cathode-less RF plasma thrusters.
-The analysis provides insights into how this non-collisional transport mechanism, driven by turbulence and wave-particle interactions, influences the formation of azimuthal electron currents and, consequently, impacts thrust generation, momentum/power balance, and propulsive efficiency metrics.
-A Bohm-type anomalous collisionality is applied to the case of a the 150 W class REGULUS-150-Xe thruster at low (30 W) and high (150 W) operating conditions.
-It is found that the enhanced cross-field transport of electrons inhibits the formation of the typical MN potential barrier, reducing the radial confinement.
+Magnetic nozzles (MN) are known to be subject to anomalous non-collisional diffusion mechanisms driven by instabilities and wave-particle interactions.
+This study therefore employs a fully kinetic axial-radial particle-in-cell (PIC) model to examine the impact of this anomalous diffusion on plasma transport and the propulsive performance of MNs typical of low-power cathode-less radio-frequency (RF) plasma thrusters.
+A Bohm-type anomalous collisionality scaling ($\nu_{an}=\alpha_{an}\omega_{ce}$) is implemented to simulations of the 150 W-class REGULUS-150-Xe thruster, evaluating both low-power (30 W) and high-power (150 W) operating conditions.
+The impact on azimuthal electron current formation is assessed, as well as its subsequent effect on thrust generation, momentum and power balance, and overall propulsive efficiency.
+A critical value of the Bohm coefficient was found to exist, where the MN expansion transitions from a well-collimated to an under-collimated state and electron transport shifts from being dominated by magnetic advection to being dominated by cross-field diffusion.
+This critical transition was found to occur within a narrow interval between $\alpha_{an}$=1/128 and 1/64.
+Beyond this threshold, it is found that the enhanced cross-field transport of electrons inhibits the formation of the typical MN potential barrier, reducing the radial confinement.
 The downstream potential drop is reduced by up to 15\%.
 Diamagnetic electron current is diminished in the absence of steep pressure gradients and the $E\times B$ current becomes purely paramagnetic.
 The MN efficiency is cut from circa 0.5 to 0.2 due to loss of electron thermal energy conversion and increased plume divergence.
-At the Bohm limit of $\omega_{ce}/16$, agreement to experimental thrust profiles of $<20\%$ is achieved in contrast to 48\% overestimation at high-power in the classical case.
+At the Bohm limit of $\alpha_{an}=1/16$, agreement to experimental thrust profiles of $<20\%$ is achieved in contrast to 48\% overestimation at high-power in the classical case.